 The traditional neck joint is a tapered dovetail.
 This creates a strong bond to the body of the instrument – very well suited to the task of resisting the overturning moment: the desire of the neck to be pulled up by the string tension.
 This method had the additional advantage of been repairable (by well trained hands) in the event that it needed to be later removed and adjusted for refit.

 In 1950 Leo Fender brought an entirely new concept to the industry: Mass production.
-All instrument making prior to this were in the tradition of Luthierie – the wood worker’s craft.
+All instrument making prior to this were in the tradition of Lutherie – the wood worker’s craft.
 Leo Fender reconceived guitars as musician’s tools.
 They were nothing more than the assembly of mass-produced parts.
 The guitar neck became a bolted-on component.
 The earliest designs were manufactured from a single piece of maple.
-It was from a relatively flat board that included the headstock and heal.
-To minimize wastage, the headstock angle was eliminated as was the heal.
+It was from a relatively flat board that included the headstock and neck heel.
+To minimize wastage, the headstock angle was eliminated as was the neck heel.
 The top of the neck was radiused to accept the frets directly with no fingerboard (fewer manufacturing steps) and the back was routed to accept the truss rod.
-In an ironic artistic move: the truss rod rout was filled with a contrasting wood: Mahogany.
+In an ironic artistic move: the truss rod rout was filled with a contrasting wood: Walnut.
 The nut was also routed into the maple along with simple dot markers.
 The final product was attached with 4 screws and a metal plate into the body.
 The process required cheap manufacturing labor, not skilled woodworkers.
 The guitar entered the manufacturing age.

 Tradition has it that guitar fret boards are made of rosewood or ebony.
 The rosewood used on more common models and the ebony used on more expensive models.
 Sometimes rosewood was used and died to appear black like ebony.
 The selection of either wood was weight and density.
 Both are very dense and can withstand the constant contact of strings, fingernails and flesh.
 More recently there has been a shift in tradition where the beauty of a natural grained rosewood may be preferred over ebony.